Pros & Cons of Consolidating Your 401(k)

 The nature of work is no longer what it used to be.
 Gone are the days of working for just one employer for an entire career.
 Now, it’s more common to move between lots of jobs.

-This means that as employees move between jobs, many will be left with a hodgepodge of old, obsolete 401(k)s and other retirement accounts.
+This means that as employees move between jobs, many will be left with a hodgepodge of old 401(k)s and other retirement accounts.

 Is it best to leave them as they are, or to consolidate 401(k) accounts?
-And if so, how?
+And if so, how do you consolidate them?

 What You Need to Know About 401(k) Plans

 A 401(k) is a workplace-sponsored retirement plan.
-This means that your workplace chooses the institution where the 401(k) is housed and will send money from your paycheck to the plan on your behalf.
-(Though you typically still choose whether to send and how much is sent.)
-Often 401(k) accounts are offered to employees as a workplace benefit, like vacation days and healthcare coverage.
+If you sign up for a 401(k), contributions are deducted from your paycheck to go into your 401(k) account.
+Often 401(k) plans are offered to employees as a workplace benefit, like vacation days and healthcare coverage.

-Many companies offer a 401(k) match.
-This is where a company contributes money to an employee’s 401(k) to match the amount of money that the employee has contributed.
-A company match program can make a 401(k) a very lucrative place to save money for retirement.
+Some companies offer a 401(k) match.
+This is where a company contributes money to an employee’s 401(k) to match the amount of money the employee has contributed, up to a certain amount.
+A company match program can make a 401(k) a lucrative way to save money for retirement.

-And 401(k) accounts are referred to as “tax-deferred” because income taxes are deferred until later, when you pull the money out in retirement.
+In addition, 401(k) plans are considered an advantageous way to save retirement money because they have certain tax advantages.
+For instance, 401(k) accounts are referred to as “tax-deferred” because income taxes are deferred until later, when you take the money out in retirement.

 A Roth IRA is another popular retirement account type.
-A Roth IRA cannot be combined with a 401(k) or a traditional IRA accounts because it has a different tax status.
+A Roth IRA cannot be rolled over or combined with a 401(k) or a traditional IRA account, however, because it has a different tax status.
+With a Roth IRA, you pay the taxes upfront (meaning you make the contributions with after-tax dollars) and your qualified withdrawals are not taxed

 Should I Combine My 401(k) Accounts?

-If you’re reading this article, you might be at the point during your career where you’ve got at least one 401(k) account that you’re no longer contributing to.
-If you are wondering whether to combine your 401(k) accounts, here are a few of your options:
+You might be at the point during your career where you’ve got at least one 401(k) account from a previous job that you’re no longer contributing to.
+If you are wondering whether to consolidate your 401(k) accounts, here are a few of your options:

 2. Rolling the 401(k) account(s) into a Traditional IRA at an institution of your choosing.